Three box trucks driving on a motorway at dusk

 Dynamic resource steering

-A professional approach to uncertainty
+A professional response to uncertainty

 Economical evaluation logic